archatelain/code-for-eco-532/poly.md

 summarize N_INJURD
 ```

-Sometimes, you might want to look at the options for each command.
+Commands usually come with options detailed in the documentation.
 Options are specified with a comma:

 ```
 help tabulate